konsumer/eztvstream/README.md

 ### quick

-You can install a heroku instance [here](https://heroku.com/deploy?template=https://github.com/konsumer/eztvstream).
+* You can install a heroku instance [here](https://heroku.com/deploy?template=https://github.com/konsumer/eztvstream).

-*  Install dependencies with `npm install`
+*  Install local dependencies with `npm install`
 *  Set `MONGOHQ_URL`, `MONGOLAB_URI`, `MONGOSOUP_URL`, or `MONGO_URI` environment variable for your database
 *  `gulp server` - Download client-side dependencies & build all files, run a watching development server that will build when files are changed